dishant-1708/-12313596---COIT20261---2026T1-/week1.md

     netmask 255.255.255.0
 ```

+This ensures the device always uses the same IP address.

 ---

-### 2. Start Node
+### 2. Starting the Node

-* The Linux host was started successfully from GNS3.
+After saving the configuration, I started the Linux host in GNS3.

 ---

-### 3. Open Console
+### 3. Opening the Console

-* A web console was opened in a new tab.
+I opened the web console in a new tab to interact with the host.

 ---

-### 4. Verify IP Address
+### 4. Verifying the IP Address

-Command used:
+To confirm the configuration worked, I ran:

 ```
 ip addr
 ```

-Output confirmed:

-* Interface `eth0` assigned IP address **10.10.1.1**
+The output showed that the `eth0` interface was correctly assigned the IP address **10.10.1.1**.

 ---

-## 📸 Screenshots
+## Screenshots

-### 🔹 Network Topology
+### Network Topology

 ![Network Screenshot](images/GNS-Intro-12313596-network.png)

 ---

-### 🔹 IP Address Verification
+### IP Address Verification

 ![IP Address Screenshot](images/GNS-Intro-12313596-ipaddress.png)

 ---

-## Learnings
+## What I Learned

-* Learned how to create and name a project in GNS3
-* Understood how to add and configure a Linux host
-* Learned how to assign a static IP using `/etc/network/interfaces`
-* Gained experience using the console to verify network configuration
-* Understood the importance of configuring network settings **before booting the node**
+This project helped me understand the basics of using GNS3.
+I learned how to create and organise a project, add a Linux host, and configure its network settings.

+I also got hands-on experience editing system files, assigning a static IP address, and using the terminal to verify configurations.
+One important takeaway was that network settings need to be configured before starting the device, otherwise they won’t apply correctly.

 ---

 ## Commands Used

-* Edit network config:
+* Edit network configuration:

   ```
   nano /etc/network/interfaces
   ```

-* Restart networking:
+* Restart networking service:

   ```
   /etc/init.d/networking restart
   ```

 * Check IP address:

   ```